Academic Advising at PolyU

 PolyU has a range of facilities aimed at making campus life convenient and pleasurable.

-To find out more about the SHTM and Hotel ICON, please click here.
+To find out more about the SHTM, please click here.

 Jockey Club Innovation Tower

-The Jockey Club Innovation Tower is located on the north-eastern side of the campus and is the home of PolyU’s renowned School of Design, one of the top design schools in the world.
-The Tower provides approximately 12,000 m2 of net floor area for general teaching facilities including a lecture theatre and classrooms, studio, teaching and research laboratories, offices, a resource centre and an exhibition and design gallery to facilitate interdisciplinary research and education in the field of design.
-The stunning architecture is designed by Pritzker Price award-winning architect Zaha Hadid as her first permanent project in Hong Kong.
+The Jockey Club Innovation Tower is located on the north-eastern side of the campus and is the home of PolyU's renowned School of Design, one of the top design schools in the world.
+The Innovation Tower provides approximately 15,000m2 of net floor area for general teaching facilities including a lecture theatre and classrooms, studio, teaching and research laboratories, offices, Material Resource Centre and an exhibition and design gallery to facilitate interdisciplinary research and education in the field of design.
+The stunning architecture is designed by late legendary architect Zaha Hadid as her only permanent project in Hong Kong.

 The Jockey Club Auditorium and Chiang Chen Studio Theatre are the cultural hubs for our students and staff.
 We organise a wide variety of programmes each year, including dance, theatre, visual arts, film and video, orchestral music, literary arts, talks, workshops, the Artist-in-Residence programme and many others.